How managed services for Internet of Things are transforming the industrial internet?

 - Even with the advent of machine learning and data analytics, people are a critical component of IIoT to write the correct algorithm to enable each of the above components.
 Additionally, business executives are also needed to make business decisions, based on the intelligent information generated by IIoT.

 About Managed Service Providers in the IIoT space

 Setting aside cost factors, most manufacturing companies face the challenge of identifying and implementing the right IoT-based solution for their business requirements.
 Managed Service Providers (MSPs) can be tasked with identifying the right IoT platform, the most efficient combination of IIoT components, right souring partners, and bring in the right talent to evaluate, acquire, and deploy IIoT-based solutions.

 According to a recent survey conducted by Techanalysis Research, information technology (or IT) projects comprised of only 33% of the IoT projects in small to medium business enterprises, while the remaining 67% of the projects were centred around manufacturing, operations, line-of-business, and business strategy-centric projects.

-With the IoT managed services market expected to grow from a market value of $21.85 billion in the year 2016 to $79.6 billion (by the year 2021) at a CAGR of 29.5% annually, MSPs provide services at each level of the IoT ecosystem including the device management, connectivity, analytics, and IoT professionals to deploy a successful IoT solution.
+With the IoT managed services market expected to grow from a market value of $21.85 billion in the year 2016 to $79.6 billion (by the year 2021) at a CAGR of 29.5% annually, MSPs become the key enablers and orchestrators of the IoT ecosystem managing all aspects from device and connectivity management, data gathering and analytics, training IoT professionals to managing large facilities where IoT-solutions have been deployed.